togiberlin/ui-ux-designer-roadmap/README.md

 ## UX Pattern Examples
 Modern apps make heavy usage of **nudges**.
 A nudge is a soft intervention for gently pushing a user into a specific action or behavior - without any coercion or force.
 Nudge theory has been applied with success for influencing e.g. government policy.
 For example, the British government employs [a dedicated nudge unit](http://www.behaviouralinsights.co.uk/) to gently push unsuspecting citizens into specific decisions.
 Nudges are also used in web and mobile apps.
 Nudges shouldn't trick users into behaviors which they do not want.
 Ideally, nudges are used to help users achieve something which they already want to do.
 For example, [FitBit](https://www.fitbit.com/de/home) helps users to achieve their fitness goals.
 Another example is [Habitica](https://habitica.com/static/front), which helps you to learn positive habits and unlearn negative habits in form of a gamified role play game.
 This kind of **digital paternalism** is becoming more popular and can transform users into the best versions of themselves.
 Below are some positive as well as sneaky examples of nudges:

-> Annie installed the new fitness app on her phone and as has been working out for a few weeks.
+> Annie installed the new fitness app on her phone and has been working out for a few weeks.
 It has worked well, because the main dashboard shows a calendar with her active days marked in orange.
 She is encouraged to keep a streak.
 If she misses a day, the streak is lost.
 Annie has worked out for 2 weeks straight and has never missed a day.

 This nudge is making use of our human desire for **order**.
 Humans perceive **symmetry** as beautiful, and subconsciously crave to keep it that way.